Four-af/socket_programming/README.md

 # socket_programming

 This is a mini project for academic purpose.
-It is a simple client server program to detect whether the given string is palindrome or not.
+It consists of several client server programs.
+The programs include:
+- Detecting whether the given string is palindrome or not.
+- Returning the datatype of client input.
+- Encryption and decption of client's message at server side in Rail Fence Cipher.

 ## How to run

-<h2>Runnng in C</h2>
+<h2>Running in C</h2>

 1. Clone the repository
 2. Open terminal and go to the directory where the repository is cloned